micmejia/bible-dump/NKJV/Hebrews/Heb 6.md

 For men indeed swear by the greater, and an oath for confirmation _is_ for them an end of all dispute.

 ###### 17
-Thus God, determining to show more abundantly to the heirs of promise the [^f]immutability of His counsel, [^g]confirmed _it_ by an oath,
+Thus God, determining to show more abundantly to the heirs of promise the immutability of His counsel, confirmed _it_ by an oath,

 ###### 18
-that by two [^h]immutable things, in which it _is_ impossible for God to lie, we [^i]might have strong consolation, who have fled for refuge to lay hold of the hope set before _us._
+that by two immutable things, in which it _is_ impossible for God to lie, we might have strong consolation, who have fled for refuge to lay hold of the hope set before _us._

 ###### 19
 This _hope_ we have as an anchor of the soul, both sure and steadfast, and which enters the _Presence_ behind the veil,